Chewy Anzac Biscuits

 Did you know that Anzac biscuits aren’t allowed to be called cookies?

-These wholesome and long-lasting biscuits were sent to the front line by New Zealand and Australian women as a contribution to the war.
+These oaty biscuits are traditionally enjoyed around Anzac Day on 25 April.
+They were sent to the Australian and New Zealand Army Corps (ANZAC) as sustenance during the First World War.
 Today they are still used to help fundraise for the neighboring countries’ returned services associations.

 - Butter – Unsalted butter works best for this recipe but you can use salted if that’s what you have on hand.